Set of real number is represented by the ℝ symbol. For this, you need to pass the argument R

 \end{document}

-Output :
+Output

-package and \Re
+package with the \Re